MicroBlocksCN/microblocks-site/data/markdown/setup-browser.md

-#### Running MicroBlocks in the Browser ####
+#### Run MicroBlocks ####

-You can run MicroBlocks in the Chrome or Edge browser.
+To run MicroBlocks in the Chrome or Edge browser, just click **Run** in the navigation bar at the top of the screen.
+That's it!

 Running MicroBlocks in the browser avoids the need to install a conventional application, a process that often requires IT assistance.

-To run MicroBlocks in the brower, open [https://microblocks.fun](https://microblocks.fun) and click **Run** in the navigation bar at the top of the screen.
-That's it!
+MicroBlocks will run in other browsers, but it can only connect to a board when run in Chrome or Edge on a desktop, laptop, or Chromebook computer (not a mobile device).

-#### Saving the MicroBlocks Web App ####
+#### Save the MicroBlocks Web App ####

-MicroBlocks is a "progressive web app", which means you can make a local copy that you can launch via a shortcut icon like a conventional application.
+You can save a copy of MicroBlocks as a "progressive web app" that you can launch via a shortcut icon like a conventional application.
 Once saved, the MicroBlocks web app even runs offline!

-To save the MicroBlocks web app, run MicroBlocks in your browser, then click the small web app **install** button on the top right of the browser's URL bar:
+To save the MicroBlocks web app, run MicroBlocks in your browser, then click the **install** button on the top right of the browser's URL bar:

 Chrome:<br>